enasequence/read_docs/cli_02.md

 - not have terminal Ns
 - consist of bases: 'a','c','g','t','u','b','d','h','k','m','n','r','s','v','w','y'

+### Sequence count validation

+Typically, assembly submissions consisting of sequences that exceed the standard minimum or maximum number are not permitted.
+However, in specific cases, ENA may allow the submission of genome assemblies that are giving the following errors:

+Since Webin 1.7.0:

+Invalid number of sequences : XXX, Minimum number of sequences for CONTIG is: YYY Invalid number of sequences : XXX, Minimum number of sequences for SCAFFOLD is: YYY Invalid number of sequences : XXX, Minimum number of sequences for CHROMOSOME is: YYY Invalid number of sequences : XXX, Maximum number of sequences for CONTIG is: YYY Invalid number of sequences : XXX, Maximum number of sequences for SCAFFOLD is: YYY Invalid number of sequences : XXX, Maximum number of sequences for CHROMOSOME is: YYY

+This will be done at the discretion of the curation team when provided with valid reasoning, and can be requested with an email to datasubs@ebi.ac.uk .

 ### Assembly updates

 Assembly updates must:
 - use the same sample and study pair as was used in the initial assembly submission
 - not remove any chromosomes

-## Ignoring validation errors

-In specific cases, the helpdesk may allow some genome assembly validation errors to be ignored.
-This will be done at the discretion of the curation team, and can be requested with an email to datasubs@ebi.ac.uk .
-The following errors can be ignored for specific submission accounts and assembly names:

-Since Webin 1.7.0:
-- Invalid number of sequences : XXX, Minimum number of sequences for CONTIG is: YYY
-- Invalid number of sequences : XXX, Minimum number of sequences for SCAFFOLD is: YYY
-- Invalid number of sequences : XXX, Minimum number of sequences for CHROMOSOME is: YYY
-- Invalid number of sequences : XXX, Maximum number of sequences for CONTIG is: YYY
-- Invalid number of sequences : XXX, Maximum number of sequences for SCAFFOLD is: YYY
-- Invalid number of sequences : XXX, Maximum number of sequences for CHROMOSOME is: YYY

 ## Automatic fixes